alvvazort/terraform/README.md

 - **IRIUSRISK_PRODUCT_ID**: The product id (the product must be created before this)
 - **TF_FILE**: The path of the terrafom file.
 For example: main.tf

-To add this variables We have to navigate to the settings tab of your project, and select our CI/CD, then, expand the variables section and click on *Add variable*.
+To add this variables We have to navigate to the settings tab of your project, and select *Secrets and variables* -> *Actions*.
+Then click on  *New repository secret*.

-Now, click on variables and add them.

 ![Edit variables](./images/edit_variables.png)

 ![Adding a variable](./images/adding_variable.png)

-<span style="color:yellow">**WARNING**:</span> Check *Mask variable* with the API token

 # References